 Hello and welcome to BBQ Like It’s Hot!
-I’m Scott and I love cooking with fire.

 I have always been a great fan of barbecued foods.
 Growing up my favourite times were during weekends over the summer when my parents would have family friends over and we would spend the days playing in the backyard while the dads would gather around the ‘barbie’, beer in hand grilling steaks and sausages for lunches and dinners.

 This is the classic Kiwi barbecue.
 Sausages, steaks, kebabs, burgers and chicken legs covered in Watties tomato sauce to cover up the burnt bits.